 Always signal your turns and other maneuvers as required by law.
 Unlike an automobile, the turn signals must always be canceled manually on the motorcycle.
-Push in on the switch and it will return to the OFF position (center).
+Push in on the switch and it returns to the center, or OFF position.

-J. Horn Button
+I. Horn Button